Bitter parting: Amarinder resigns from Cong, names new party Punjab Lok Congress | Politics

 - India

-Singh’s yet to be formally launched outfit will be called the Punjab Lok Congress.
-Its registration and the allotment of a poll symbol are pending with the Election Commission.
+The 79-year-old leader timed his bitter resignation letter with an announcement on the name of his new party.
+The Punjab Lok Congress will be formally launched after the Election Commission registers it and allots a poll symbol.

-Amarinder Singh’s resignation letter, made public on Twitter, ran into seven pages that lashed out at Navjot Singh Sidhu, the new Punjab Congress president, and Harish Rawat, the former AICC in-charge for the state whom he called a ''dbious individual''.
+Amarinder Singh’s seven-page letter to Sonia Gandhi, made public on Twitter, lashed out at Navjot Singh Sidhu, the new Punjab Congress president whom he described as an “acolyte of the Pakistani deep state”, and ''dubious individual'' Harish Rawat, the former AICC in-charge for the state.

+Singh also felt that the government led by Charanjit Singh Channi, his replacement as CM, was too inexperienced for the job of handling a border state.

+The letter also carried a veiled threat to reveal the names of those in the Channi government who were allegedly involved in illegal sand-mining trade.

+The former CM claimed he had inputs on this from intelligence agencies, but he didn’t act because he did not want to “embarrass” the party.

-“I actually felt deeply hurt by your conduct and that of your children who I still deeply love as much as my own children, having known their father, since we were in school together since 1954, which is for 67 years now,” he wrote.
+“I actually felt deeply hurt by your conduct and that of your children who I still deeply love as much as my own children, having known their father, since we were in school together since 1954, which is for 67 years now,” he wrote on the party’s action.

-Days later, he had made clear that he will quit the Congress and float his own party.
-He didn't rule out a tie-up with the BJP – if the farmers’ issue is settled – and other parties, ahead of next year’s assembly polls in the state.
+Days later, he had made clear that he will quit the Congress and float his own party, not ruling out a tie-up with the BJP ahead of next year’s assembly polls.

 “You thought I was getting on in years and should be put to pasture.
 I am neither tired nor retired.
-I feel I have a lot to give and contribute to my beloved Punjab.
-I intend to soldier on and not fade away,” he wrote.
+I feel I have a lot to give and contribute to my beloved Punjab...
+I intend to soldier on and not fade away,” he said.

-He again expressed disappointment over Sidhu being made the state party chief.

-He accused Sonia Gandhi's children, Congress leaders Rahul Gandhi and Priyanka Gandhi Vadra, of taking Sidhu's side.
+He slammed Sonia Gandhi over the Congress Legislature Party meeting, apparently called to choose his replacement as chief minister.

 “The most egregious act was the midnight conspiracy carried out against me at your and your children's behest by calling a CLP meeting over my head in the dead of the night and that too through Twitter,” Singh said.